lardemua/SmObEx/README.md

 ## Week 17

-- [ ] Use MoveIt! to generate reachable poses
+- [x] Use MoveIt! to generate reachable poses
-- [ ] Find the center of the unknown clusters
+- [x] Find the center of the unknown clusters
+- [ ] Finish up auto mode

 # Built with